Single Serve Edible Cookie Dough

 Uncooked flour has a small chance of containing some yucky things, so to prevent this, pasteurize it at home.
 Microwaving is the quickest way.
 Place raw flour into the microwave (flour alone, not the dough) and heat on high for 20- 45 seconds.
 Please be mindful that all microwaves are different.
 Watch the flour closely so it doesn’t burn.

-The oven is another good option, simply place it in a thin layer on a baking sheet at 350°F for 5ish minutes.
+The oven is another good option to heat-treat, simply place it in a thin layer on a baking sheet at 350°F for 5ish minutes.
 Just make sure it doesn’t burn.
 This should be plenty to kill off any harmful bacteria.

 close up of edible cookie dough scoops